| | Opus 25:

 named MacDuff in them.

-Then Chris went to Santa Rosa, California, to give a speech and
+Then Chris went to Santa Rosa, California,

 while there he met Charles Schulz for the first time.
 Schulz,